 Palm sugar is a natural sweetener made from the sap of coconut palm trees.
 It has a mild caramel flavor and is used in Southeast Asian, African, and Middle Eastern cuisine.

-Palm sugar is a sweetener derived from the flower buds of palm trees.
-It’s made by boiling down the sap to a thick mass and leaving it to cool.
+Palm sugar is a sweetener derived from the sap of flowers growing on sugar palm trees.
+It’s made by boiling the sap with water to a thick mass and cooling it.
 The hardened sugar can range from a light beige color to dark brownish-black.

 What Does It Taste